PROGRAMS AND SERVICES

 The digital divide is more pronounced in the rural southern border community of South Yuma County which is largely comprised of Latino and Indigenous, monolingual Spanish speakers, migrant and seasonal farmworkers, and new immigrants who have been historically underserved and excluded from opportunities.

-Florecer works to achieve digital equity and bridge the digital divide by providing hands-on assistance and empowering students and parents with the digital tools, skills, and confidence they need to successfully navigate the college admissions and financial aid application processes.
+FLORECER works to increase digital literacy and bridge the digital divide by providing hands-on assistance and empowering students and parents with the digital tools, skills, and confidence they need to successfully navigate the college admissions and financial aid application processes.

 Parent